Kunstderfug/grid-studio/content/posts/giveaway.md

 **I will be able to listen to no more than 20 requests per month.**

+---

-The winners can use this material however they want.
+The winners can use the recorded material however they want.

-I will retain the rights to use the excerpts from these recordings as the examples of work for this particular page, for my [Facebook](https://www.facebook.com/SlavaPiano/ "Facebook studio page") page and on my [Google Business](https://gryaznov-piano-studio.business.site "Google Business studio page") page.
+I will retain the rights to use the excerpts from these recordings as the examples of work for this particular webpage, for my [Facebook](https://www.facebook.com/SlavaPiano/ 'Facebook studio page') page and on my [Google Business](https://gryaznov-piano-studio.business.site 'Google Business studio page') page.

 Good luck!